Lawrence-Wan/CMPE195-IOT-Pet-Feeder/README.md

-To set up MQTT and server...
+To set up MQTT and server follow the README.md file found in the clients folder at https://github.com/Lawrence-Wan/CMPE195-IOT-Pet-Feeder

 The software will start automatically when loaded to the Pi.
 Code can be found at https://github.com/Lawrence-Wan/CMPE195-IOT-Pet-Feeder